f102mithunysypdlcjr-pixel/BareLauncherv3/README.md

 ### Set BareLauncher as the default launcher

 BareLauncher does not use Accessibility Services to override the stock launcher.
-To make it your default home app, use a third-party launcher
+To make it your default home app, use Launcher Manager:
-chooser:

-- **Launcher Manager (XDA)** – works on Google TV, Android TV, and Fire TV Stick.
+- **Launcher Manager (XDA)** – works on Google TV, Android TV, and Fire TV Stick.(Recommended)
-- **Settings → Apps → Default apps → Home app** – on Android TV / phones
-  where the OEM exposes this option directly.
+- **Button-mapper** - to map home button for bareLauncher.
 ### Supported platforms

 - Android TV / Google TV (API 30 / Android 11 and newer)